 Computational geometry is the study of data structures that represent geometric objects and algorithms that solve geometric problems.
-In this course we will discuss some of the fundamental problems of computational geometry, their mathematical foundations, and their algorithmic solutions.
+In this course we will discuss some fundamental problems of computational geometry, their mathematical foundations, and algorithmic solutions.
+We will often compare several approaches to a problem that optimize different measures of efficiency, such as storage space, running time, or algorithmic complexity.

 Computational geometry has important applications in fields such as computer graphics, electrical engineering, and geographic information systems.
 The methods of computational geometry are also useful as a set of tools for computer exploration of geometric problems in pure mathematics.